-New Workforce Development Board (WDB) members are provided orientation information upon appointment to serve on the local WDB.
+New Workforce Development Board (WDB) members for both areas are provided orientation information upon appointment to serve on the local WDB.
 One-on-one sessions or groups sessions may be conducted as needed.
 Members are provided information on local WIOA services and activities, By-Laws, meetings, etc.

+c.
 Board coordination of workforce development activities